erikasgrim/swapnet-mps-ite/README.md

 - Optional diagnostics (e.g. entanglement entropy) can be recomputed via `julia --project=. src/entanglement_entropy.jl`.

 ## Contact
-For any questions or issues, please contact the authors of the paper.
+For any questions or issues, please contact the corresponding author.

 ## Citation
 If you build upon this code in academic or industrial work, please cite the pre-print as follows: